Algorithms and Logarithms: a User's Guide

 * * * * * * * * * *

 This comparison only intends to show that you can arrive at the same number by various routes – and if you are comparing the route only, then you don't have enough information.
 In order to understand a logarithm adequately, you need to know the base.

 Certain scales in science are logarithmic, for example, the Richter scale for measuring earthquakes.
 That is, a 2.0 magnitude earthquake is 10 times (not double) the power of a 1.0 earthquake.
-Some scales used to measure powerful winds (tornadoes example) are logarithmic or roughly logarithmic.
+Some scales used to measure powerful winds (tornadoes and hurricanes, for example) are logarithmic or roughly logarithmic.

 More Examples of Algos & Logs

 We actually use various algorithms and/or logarithms every day, probably without being aware that we do.
 As a rather silly everyday example, take the computer solitaire game "Spider."

 In playing games of this type, the sequence of steps can be very important.
 It can make a world of difference whether you move one specific stack of cards before another and whether you turn over a new card in this stack as opposed to that one.
 In terms of this game, the steps you follow in a particular sequence would be the algorithm for the game.

 If you wanted to go all mathematical, you might try to calculate how many different sequences of steps are possible.
 You can probably imagine that a game that includes over a hundred cards could create hundreds or thousands of patterns and sequences of steps to follow.
 The number might be so huge that you would want to express it as a base number with an exponent.
 That exponent would be the logarithm.